TraceMachina/nativelink/README.md

 When properly configured this project will provide extremely fast and efficient build cache for any systems that communicate using the [BRE protocol](https://github.com/bazelbuild/remote-apis/blob/main/build/bazel/remote/execution/v2/remote_execution.proto) and/or extremely fast, efficient and low foot-print remote execution capability.

+Unix based operating systems and Windows are fully supported.

 ## TL;DR
 To compile and run the server:
 ```sh